yuvaly0/FileInstaller/README.md

 ## Usage

-This installer works in the form of "Actions", each Action is something you would like to do, the currently supported actions are
+This installer works in the form of "Actions", each Action is something you would like to do.
+The currently supported actions are
 - CreateDirectoryAction
     - Creates a directory and sub-directories as needed given a path
 - CopyPathAction